Writing Center Fellows

 All time spent on the Writing Center responsibilities outlined above, including attending workshops and meetings, is compensated at these rates.

-Info sessions for applicants will be held:
+Information sessions for applicants

 Your application should consist of the following: